The mass-murdering Michael Myers character in the Halloween series of films sports what was originally a Captain Kirk mask.

-Origins: One of the most iconic masks to feature prominently in movie history is that worn by the crazed killer character of Michael Myers in the Halloween franchise of slasher films, the first installment of which was released in 1978.
-But this frightful face actually originated with a character from a very different series and medium: Captain Kirk and television’s Star Trek.
+One of the most iconic masks to feature prominently in movie history is that worn by the crazed killer character of Michael Myers in the Halloween franchise of slasher films, the first installment of which was released in 1978.
+But according to rumor, this frightful face originated with a character from a very different series and medium: Captain Kirk and television’s Star Trek.

-The 1978 horror film Halloween was made on a very limited budget, and director John Carpenter didn’t have funds for making a custom mask.
-Carpenter told the Hollywood Reporter in a 2015 interview that the movie’s art director picked up a mask of Captain Kirk at a magic shop and applied a few alterations to it to create the iconic look of Michael Myers:
+The 1978 horror film Halloween was produced on a very limited budget, and director John Carpenter didn’t have funds for creating a custom mask.
+Carpenter told the Hollywood Reporter in a 2015 interview that the movie’s art director instead picked up a mask of Captain Kirk at a magic shop and applied a few alterations to it to create the iconic look of Michael Myers:

 There was a choice we had to make, because we didn’t have any money to make a mask.
 So the art director went up to Bert Wheeler’s magic shop on Hollywood Boulevard, which was right up the street from our offices, and he got two masks.
 One was a clown mask, and one was a Captain Kirk mask.
 It was supposed to be Captain Kirk.
 It looked nothing like William Shatner, nothing like anybody, really.
 It was just a strange mask, which was perfect for us.
 So we spray-painted it, altered the eye holes and just did a couple things with the hair — and there you had it.
 I like to think it’s Shatner, but it’s not really.